amihaiemil/amihaiemil.github.io/_posts/2016-04-20-project-eva.markdown

 {% endhighlight %}

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Note that it is not mandatory to add any conditions, but it's recommended to specify at least the above condition so you know for sure the found solution is ok. ``Solution.isAcceptable()`` only checks if the total weight is in the following interval: **(0, backpackWeight]**.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Note that it is not mandatory to add any conditions, but it's recommended to specify at least the above condition **if you don't want a long execution time**.
+It is not guaranteed that the found solution will meet the specified Conditon (although ideally it should).
+The idea of the Condition is to make the algorithm fastter by stopping when it finds a satisfactory solution.
+The maximum number of iterations performed is number of generations x population size and a Condition cannot add iterations (i.e. iterate until a good solution is found) because there are big chances of creating an infinite or really really long run.

+In the above example, ``Solution.isAcceptable()`` only checks if the total weight is in the following interval: **(0, backpackWeight]**.
 You can add more conditions to always get a solution with total weight, say, over 50%.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Tip** Use ``com.amihaiemil.eva.Conditions`` to specify more conditions, like this: